sop94/sop94/README.md

-- 👋 Hi, I’m @sop94
+### Hi there 👋 I'm @sop94

-- 👀 I’m interested in Dev apps
+🧠 Passionate about creating developer apps
-- 🌱 I’m currently learning js language
+🌱 Currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
+🤝 Open to collaborating on fun, creative, or useful app projects
-- 📫 How to reach me ...
+📫 You can reach me at: [your-email@example.com]
-- 😄 Pronouns: sleepy guy
+😴 Pronouns: Sleepy guy
-- ⚡ Fun fact: More sleep, More power ⛮
+⚡ Fun fact: More sleep = More power ⛮

+Thanks for stopping by my GitHub!

 <!---
 sop94/sop94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.